The hardware and software of the device used in our laboratory are available at the following sites

 - Software (Open source)

-– Paper about AUTD (to appear in IEEE Trans. on Haptics)
+- Paper about AUTD (IEEE Trans. on Haptics)

 The Airborne Ultrasound Tactile Display (AUTD) produces tactile sensation remotely on a human skin surface.
 The AUTD does not require users to wear any devices on them.